Asymptotic causal inference with observational studies trimmed by the estimated propensity scores: Main Results

 \end{remark}

-\begin{remark} The term $-b_{2,\epsilon}'\mathcal{I}(\theta^{*})^{-1}b_{2,\epsilon}$ implies that the estimated propensity score increases the precision of the simple weighting estimator of $\tau$ based on the true propensity score, a phenomenon that has previously appeared in the missing data and causal inference literature \citep[e.g.,][]{rubin1992affinely,hahn1998role,abadie2016matching}. \end{remark}
+\begin{remark} The term $-b_{2,\epsilon}'\mathcal{I}_{\theta}^{-1}b_{2,\epsilon}$ implies that the estimated propensity score increases the precision of the simple weighting estimator of $\tau$ based on the true propensity score, which has been demonstrated in the missing data and causal literature; see, e.g., \citet{rubin1992affinely} and \citet{abadie2016matching}. \end{remark}